rustwasm/wasm-bindgen/guide/src/reference/cli.md

 indicates that the bundled code is always intended to go into a browser so a few checks for Node.js can be elided.

+### `--workerd`

+When generating bundler-compatible code (see the section on [deployment]) this indicates that the bundled code is always intended to go into a Cloudflare Worker so a few checks for Node.js can be elided.

 ### `--weak-refs`

 Enables usage of the [TC39 Weak References